 Independent facilitation of person centered plans

 The Arc of Western Wayne County has a great deal of experience facilitating person centered plans for people with disabilities.
-We are available to facilitate plans for people receiving services through the Detroit Wayne County Community Mental Health Authority.
+We are available to facilitate plans for people receiving services through the Detroit Wayne Integrated Health Network.

 For assistance, contact our Systems Navigator at 734.729.9100.

 The Arc of Western Wayne County, through partnership with The Arc of Northwest Wayne County, offers information and assistance with the many alternatives to guardianship available to families who have a member with a disability.
 The Guardianship Alternatives Information Network (GAIN) program offers training sessions to professionals and families on the importance of investigating alternatives to guardianship for people with disabilities.
 The GAIN program also offers one-on-one help from an attorney in developing and executing appropriate alternatives for each person seeking assistance.

 Contact the GAIN program toll free at 866.365.3231.

 The Arc of Western Wayne County has been acting as Fiscal Intermediary for people with disabilities receiving services through Detroit Wayne Integrated Health Network since 1992.
 In this capacity, we help people pay bills such as rent, utilities and transportation based on their budget.
 We can also receive dollars from the mental health system to pay staffing expenses for people.

 The Take Charge Helpline